jason0x43/intern-a11y/README.md

 ### A11yReporter

-The A11yReporter class is an Intern reporter that will write test failure reports to a file or directory.
-It is configured in the same way as other Intern reporters, via a reporter configuration object in the intern Test config:
+The A11yReporter class is an Intern reporter that will write test failure detail reports to a file or directory.
+The `check` methods will fail if accessibility failures are present, regardless of whether the A11yReporter reporter is in use.
+This reporter simply outputs more detailed information for any failures that are detected.

+The reporter is configured in the same way as other Intern reporters, via a reporter configuration object in the intern Test config:

 ```js
 reporters: [